Baddinsgill Round Hill Race

 1st, 2nd and 3rd senior woman (18-39) 1st, 2nd and 3rd in every 10 year age bracket over 40

-Presentation will take place at 3.00pm in the Gordon Arms in West Linton.
+Each prizes will be award at the finish shortly after people finish, to avoid people having to hang around in potential bad weather for too long.
+In previous years prize presentations have take place at 2:30pm in the Gordon Arms in West Linton.
 It's got a lovely bar, also serving food, with an outdoor beer garden, not far from the start/end.
 It's a great place for everyone to relax their weary legs while recounting tales of their race adventure!
+The marshals are likely to be found there after the race enjoying a well earned meal and drink.

 Record (M): 1:27:11 Scott Fraser (2016)